unnsteinngardars-zz/mr-gadget/README.md

 ## Run the application

-Run `npm run start` to start the docker containers \
+From the root of the project, run `npm run start` to start the docker containers \
 or `npm run start:d` to start the docker containers in detached mode

 ## Seed data